lastlockedroom/lastlockedroom.github.io/_posts/2024-12-28-offering-to-nothing.md

 ---

 Now, you, the outsider, my Dearest Reader, can easily explain this as basic human nature: assigning meaning to external events.
-Misfortune can never come alone -- there must be caused and effect.
+Misfortune can never come alone -- there must be cause and effect.
 In the same sense that Christianity brings meaning to suffering, I am assigning meaning to my suffering to the man who starred in the 2023 bomb of a TV series known as *The Idol*.

 And I happen to agree: it *is* human nature.
 We seek cause and effect.
 Even a nihilist will inevitably stumble and assign meaning to the meaningless.